MWang93/Prepare/ML.md

 2. https://codeburst.io/pygam-getting-started-with-generalized-additive-models-in-python-457df5b4705f
 3. https://medium.com/just-another-data-scientist/building-interpretable-models-with-generalized-additive-models-in-python-c4404eaf5515

+# NLP
+1. Context-free models such as word2vec or GloVe generate a single word embedding representation for each word in the vocabulary.
+For example, the word “bank” would have the same context-free representation in “bank account” and “bank of the river.”
+2. Contextual models instead generate a representation of each word that is based on the other words in the sentence.
+Contextual representations can further be unidirectional or bidirectional.
+For example, in the sentence “I accessed the bank account,” a unidirectional contextual model would represent “bank” based on “I accessed the” but not “account.”
+However, BERT represents “bank” using both its previous and next context — “I accessed the … account” — starting from the very bottom of a deep neural network, making it deeply bidirectional.

 # Word2vec
 Word2vec is a neural network structure to generate word embedding by training the model on a supervised classification problem.
 In the word2vec architecture, the two algorithm names are “continuous bag of words” (CBOW) and “skip-gram” (SG).